fleshuu/random-star-image/README.md

-# random-star-image
+# Creating a unique pixel art of a starry night sky

-tried making a unique pixel night sky
+Pixel art created with python pillow library.